netvl/picopickle/README.md

 val aReadWriter: ReadWriter[A] = unlift(A.unapply) >>> arr(bool :: num.double :: HNil) >>> A.apply _
 ```

-Naturally, there are converters for homogeneous collections:
+Naturally, there are converters for homogeneous collections too:

 ```scala
 val intListConv: Converter.Id[List[Int]] = arr.as[List].of(num.int)